Vacant Suite Improvements in CAM: The Benefit Test and How to Challenge These Charges

 Most landlords do not label these costs "tenant improvements."
 They show up disguised as:

 Some landlords fold TI costs into a capital expenditure amortization pool.
 They spend $120,000 improving a vacant suite, capitalize it, and then amortize it over 10 years as a CAM expense.
 This passes the capital cost through to existing tenants over time while calling it something other than "tenant improvements."
+For how capital cost amortization works in CAM pools, see Amortization of CapEx in CAM Charges.

 Building: 100,000 sq ft.
 Your space: 8,000 sq ft.
 Pro-rata share: 8%.